SmartBear/hiptest-api-documentation/source/includes/_test_runs.md

 }
 ```

-This endpoint adds a scenarios to a specified test run.
+This endpoint adds a scenario to a given test run.

 ### URL Parameters